The Origin of Sun Wukong’s Golden Headband

 Why the Monkey King Wears a Tiger Skin Loincloth and How it Ties Him to Supreme Esoteric Buddhist Guardian Deities

-Last updated: 06-07-2018
+Last updated: 05-20-2026

-Before I continue, some historical background is needed.
-Esoteric Buddhism first developed in India as an offshoot of Mahayana Buddhism during the sixth-century CE.
-Wrathful Destroyers of Obstacles (WDO, hereafter) appear in three recognized iconographic phases stretching from the sixth to the twelfth-century.
-The first and longest phase (6th-12th cent.) depicts the WDO as a dwarfish attendant to a full-size Bodhisattva.
+Esoteric Buddhism first developed in India as an offshoot of Mahayana Buddhism during the 6th century CE.
+WDOs appear in three recognized iconographic phases stretching from the sixth to the twelfth century.
+The first and longest phase (6th to 12th cent.) depicts the WDO as a dwarfish attendant to a full-size Bodhisattva.
 [2] He serves as the personification of his master’s wisdom and abilities.
-The second phase (8th-10 cent.) represents the WDO as an independent deity with his own attendants.
+The second phase (8th to 10 cent.) represents the WDO as an independent deity with his own attendants.
 He serves as the personification of the attributes of the five esoteric Buddhas.
-The third phase (late 10th-12th cent.) represents the WDO as the equal of Buddhas (Linrothe, 1999, pp. 11-14).
+The third phase (late-10th to 12th cent.) represents the WDO as the equal of Buddhas (Linrothe, 1999, pp. 11-14).

 Wrathful Destroyers of Obstacles are often depicted as fierce, multi-armed figures bearing weapons and, most importantly, wearing tiger skin loincloths (Sanskrit: Vyaghracarma-nivasana).
-For example, the Manjusrimulakalpa, an eighth-century esoteric text, dictates the prescribed iconography of Manjusri’s WDO guardian Yamantaka (“the Destroyer of Yama, god of death”):
+For example, the Manjusrimulakalpa, an 8th-century esoteric text, dictates the prescribed iconography of Manjusri’s WDO guardian Yamantaka (“the Destroyer of Yama, god of death”):

-Six faces, six arms and feet/Black in color, with a big belly / Bearing a skull, his hair flaring out in anger / A tiger skin wrapped around the hips / Holding all kinds of implements and weapons” (fig. 2) (Linrothe, 1999, p.
+Six faces, six arms and feet/Black in color, with a big belly / Bearing a skull, his hair flaring out in anger / A tiger skin wrapped around the hips (emphasis added) / Holding all kinds of implements and weapons” (fig. 2) (Linrothe, 1999, p.
 66). (emphasis mine)

 Furthermore, it describes how each of the ritual adornments and implements used in the ceremony represent each of the five esoteric Buddhas, as well as other religio-philosophical elements: